UniversityExeterBusinessSchool/01-playground-hq-kayneereigo-tech/student_KAYNE_structure.md

-# My Structure - Srudent 13
+# My Structure - Student 13

 ## What I See in My Data
 V-V-V-V-V-V